Gujarat – Culture and Tradition

 It was the main center of the Indus Valley Civilization and Harappan civilization.
 The Gujarati culture is a blend of there beliefs, customs, inventions, values and technology.

-Gujarat dates back to the Indus Valley Civilization time, it contains ancient cities from Indua valley Lothal, Dholavira, and Gola Dhoro.
+Gujarat dates back to the Indus Valley Civilization time, it contains ancient cities from Indus valley Lothal, Dholavira, and Gola Dhoro.
 The history provides evidence of trade ties with Egypt, Bahrain, and Sumer in the Persian Gulf.

 Chandragupta Maurya conquered a number of places now what form Gujarat.
 Emperor Ashoka, the grandson of Chandragupta Maurya order engraving of his edicts in Junagadh rock.
 After the Maurya Empire, the Sakas controlled the region.

-There was The Kshatrapa dynasty from the start of 1st century AD which was replaced by the Gupta empire.
-In 900s the Solanki Dynasty came into power which made Gujarat reached to its much greater extent.
+There was The Kshatrapa dynasty from the start of the 1st century AD which was replaced by the Gupta empire.
+In 900s the Solanki Dynasty came into power which made Gujarat reached its much greater extent.

 Then came the Muslim Ruler Mahmud of Ghazni who invaded Gujarat, later Mughal emperor Akbar conquered it which was later acquired by Chhatrapati Shivaji.

-During Independence movement, Gujarat became a place of the revolts as many freedom fighters like Mohandas Karamchand Gandhi hailed from Gujarat.
+During the Independence movement, Gujarat became a place of the revolts as many freedom fighters like Mohandas Karamchand Gandhi hailed from Gujarat.

 Gujarat carries its own culture and tradition which is clearly visible in day to day activities of people.
-Fairs and festival of Gujarat are very popular and there are about 1000 festivals celebrated in Gujarat.
+Fairs and festivals of Gujarat are very popular and there are about 1000 festivals celebrated in Gujarat.